yea-hung/basecase/README.md

 # Installation

-Install *devtools* if you don't alrady have it:
+Install *devtools* if you don't already have it:

 ```
 install.packages('devtools')